 To earn the ABV credential, a candidate must hold a valid and unrevoked CPA license or certificate issued by a legally constituted state authority and pass the ABV Examination.
 The ABV Exam is a two-part modular exam given at various locations throughout the United States and Canada.
 The requirement to pass the ABV Exam is waived for Accredited Members (AM) and Accredited Senior Appraisers (ASA) of the American Society of Appraisers.

-Upon successfully completing the ABV Exam, the candidate can complete the ABV Credential application online or the one contained in the ABV Credential Application Kit.
+Upon successfully completing the ABV Exam, the candidate can complete the ABV Credential application online.
 Applicants must attest to meeting the Business Experience and Education requirements and pay the credential fee.

 - For Business Experience, the candidate must have completed a minimum of either (1) six business valuation engagements or (2) obtained 150 hours of business valuation experience within the 5-year period preceding the date of the credential application.